Encryptioner/private-chat/ai-instructions/task-2-deploy-in-production.md

 ### Comments
-1. it failed in `Install dependencies` state in `Github actions`.
+1. It failed in `Install dependencies` state in `Github actions`.
 Updated it manually
+2. Added package `prop-types`